adamphillips/questionnaires/README.md

 The application follows standard Rails conventions where applicable however for clarity a few locations are worth noting

-The javascript files are in `app/javascript`.
+- The javascript files are in `app/javascript`.
-The packs folder contains `admin.js` which mounts the React app onto the DOM.
+- The packs folder contains `admin.js` which mounts the React app onto the DOM.
-The javascript tests are in `test/javascript`
+- The javascript tests are in `test/javascript`.
+- Rails classes that are not one of the standard Rails types are in `app/domain`.

 ## Application design